Below are a list of resources available to you.

 Round Five is here!
 The 2018-2019 State Budget has approved an ongoing funding of $4 million per year for additional Innovative Programming Grants.
 The Innovative Programming Grants will be awarded in three year periods for a total of $12 million per round.
-Eligibility for these grants are specifically intended for nonprofit organizations currently providing programs in an adult correctional setting and have demonstrated success and focus on offender responsibility and restorative justice principles.
+Eligibility for these grants are specifically intended for nonprofit organizations currently providing programs in an adult correctional institution setting and have demonstrated success and focus on offender responsibility and restorative justice principles.

 [ See Innovative Programming Grants for more information ]